Tuesday, April 28, 2009

 When I instructed the head event judge to pass the athlete on his first throw because time had expired (all other preliminary throws had been completed, and he was the only one left), the throws coach said that "technically" (don't you love that term when they use it!) the preliminaries hadn't ended yet, so his athlete was entitled to all three of this trials.
 Needless to say, he was wrong, and after showing him the rule, he slinked away.

-What compuded my frustration was that he told the head coach a different story, so when the head coach approached me, I had to basically call his assistant a liar.
+What compounded my frustration was that he told the head coach a different story, so when the head coach approached me, I had to basically call his assistant a liar.
 I didn't like doing it, but it was the truth.

 My point is that if coaches are going to argue rules, then they should know what the rule says.
-If they want to go toe-to-toe wiht an official, then they better be on solid ground when it comes to protesting.
-It would be even better if they actually knew the rules, so that they wouldn't make frivilous protests, and waste the time of the referee in hearing something that has no basis.
+If they want to go toe-to-toe with an official, then they better be on solid ground when it comes to protesting.
+It would be even better if they actually knew the rules, so that they wouldn't make frivolous protests, and waste the time of the referee in hearing something that has no basis.

 Labels: , ,